 The castle itself was cold and dark with numerous collapsed chambers and passages.
 Twice a floor segment or portion of wall collapsed nearly injuring the adventurers.
 After doing battle with a number of other creatures and navigating the precarious mountain castle, the adventurers encountered a ghostly spirit still working on a seemingly invisible weapon.
 The spirit explained that the weapon will take shape for whoever takes it up and swears to avenge the spirits of the Riddare.
 Solgrin drew the sword from an icy block beside the spirit’s forge and the party set out to the castle’s upper levels to do battle with a dragon that has long haunted the ruined castle.

 On their way to the top the party found a crystal ball within a high chamber near the top of the castle’s tower.
-Golthiron peered into the divining stone and saw his homeland, it was verdant and green with no signs of danger or darkness, but then the image faded.
+Goltheiron peered into the divining stone and saw his homeland of Noruld, it was verdant and green with no signs of danger or darkness, but then the image faded.
 Larkspur peered into the stone and saw a temple not far from the ruins which may hold secrets pertaining to the deadly curse upon himself.
 When the party reached the highest height of the castle ruin they sounded the “Challenger’s Horn” and summoned one of the castle’s many foes, a white dragon called Xeralane.
 They slew the dragon atop the castle and in doing so caused the nearby camp of Ogrek forces to flee in terror.